vespa-engine/sample-apps/operations/multinode/README.md

 * http://localhost:19051/clustercontroller-status/v1/music
 * http://localhost:19052/clustercontroller-status/v1/music

-0 is normally master, 1 is next (and hence has an overview table), 2 is cold
+0 is normally master, 1 is next (and hence has an overview table), 2 is cold.

 ![clustercontroller](img/clustercontroller-1.png)

-### Do a node stop / start and observe changes to system state
+### Do a node stop / start and observe changes to cluster state
 <pre>
 $ docker stop node2
 </pre>